aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-text/rotate-text-using-text-paragraph-and-builder/_index.md

 ---
-title: Rotate Text Using Text Paragraph And Builder
+title: Rotate Text Using Text Paragraph And Builder In PDF File
-linktitle: Rotate Text Using Text Paragraph And Builder
+linktitle: Rotate Text Using Text Paragraph And Builder In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Learn how to rotate text using text paragraph and builder in a PDF document using Aspose.PDF for .NET.
+description: Learn how to rotate text using text paragraph and builder in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 410
 url: /net/programming-with-text/rotate-text-using-text-paragraph-and-builder/
 ---

-This tutorial explains how to use Aspose.PDF for .NET to rotate text using text paragraphs and builders.
+This tutorial explains how to use Aspose.PDF for .NET to rotate text using text paragraphs and builders in PDF file.
 The provided C# source code demonstrates the process step by step.

 ## Prerequisites